 where xxx is the board number.
 It is enough top monitor with nc only one board.
 Pres enter twice (till you see a prompt with the board hostname printed) and keep this terminal to monitor.
 It takes a bit of time to load the bitfiles, but the terminal tells you.
 From another terminal you do:

-'''

-./bcp feb_left.bit bebxxx:/febl

-sleep 300; #or till the screen over netcat has told you Successful

-./bcp feb_right.bit bebxxx:/febr

-sleep 300; #or till the screen over netcat has told you Successful

-./bcp download.bit bebxxx:/fw0

-sleep 300; #or till the screen over netcat has told you Successful

-'''
+./bcp feb_left.bit bebxxx:/febl sleep 300; #or till the screen over netcat has told you Successful ./bcp feb_right.bit bebxxx:/febr sleep 300; #or till the screen over netcat has told you Successful ./bcp download.bit bebxxx:/fw0 sleep 300; #or till the screen over netcat has told you Successful do the same for the other boards.
+You can program in parallel many boards, but you cannot load two bitfiles on the same board till loading and copying one process has finished.
+So load all left febs together, then proceed to the right febs, then the bebs.
+Power off completely everything.
+Power it on.